Ty-Thetravelguy/sebastian-oracle-tarot/README.md

 8. On `Config Vars` section, click `Reveal Config Vars`
 9. Based on `env.py` file, add all the environment variables to the `Config Vars` section.
 10. On top right coner of the app's dashboard, locate the button `Open app`.
 You will be able to see you deployed app with link to live site.

+## Credits
+* My mentor Spencer Barriball.
+Spencer has been great in reminding to make notes throughout my code and put my mind at ease that my project was a good idea.
+* Task Manager mini project
+* ChatGPT for the guides with integrating its API and debugging.
+* Lastly, I want to express my gratitude to Ben Smith.
+Thank you for the extension again.
+Its been a tough year but I really feel and believe that things changing for the good.